ItsMeSamey/dbms_student_info_system/backend/README.md

 * `get_all_courses()`:
     * **Purpose:** Retrieves all course records.
     * **Logic:** Selects all from `courses`.
-Authorization is expected to be handled by the calling Go handler's middleware.
+Authorization is expected to be handled by the calling Go handler's middleware or within other PL/SQL functions that use this.
     * **Returns:** A set of `courses` records.

 * `get_course_by_id(p_course_id INT)`: